The connect()

 A Db object is created by a connect()

-call and holds a connection to a Recoll index.
+connection to a Recoll index.

-object after this.- Db.query(), Db.cursor()
+- Db.query(), Db.cursor()

-These aliases return a blank
+These (synonym) methods return a blank

 Query